After You Apply

 There will be one Pre-Departure Orientation prior to each study abroad term.
 Orientation dates are planned far in advance and can be found on our website under the Dates & Deadlines section.
 The Pre-Departure Orientation date for your chosen program will also be in your Office of Education Abroad preapproval email.
 Students who fail to attend the Pre-Departure Orientation may not study abroad.

 A visa is official permission to enter a country that is granted by that country's government.
 Visa requirements differ from country to country, and not all study abroad students will require a visa.
 A general guideline is that if your study abroad program (including internships) is longer than 90 days you will need a student visa for that country.
-Some short-term programs, such as those in Brazil or Russia, may also require a visa.
+A few short-term programs may also require a visa.
 Most summer programs do not.

 Other visa information: